 where $T{nl,i}$ and $T{n2,i}$ are the deadlines of each real-time frame for upload and download, respectively; and T{ct} is the delay introduced by the switch.
-For the input traffic, scheduling analysis can give the worst-case buffering delay, providing thus the hard real-time guarantee.
+In a fully switched Ethernet there is only one equipment (end node) per each switch port.
+In case that wire-speed full-duplex switches are used, the end-to-end delay can be minimized by decreasing the message buffering.
+The total delay introduced by a switch including: